rogerzanoni/docs/lang-level-4/README.md

 ## Overview

-The current language :lang pseudo-class implementation is based on the [Selectors Level 3](https://www.w3.org/TR/2018/REC-selectors-3-20181106/#lang-pseudo) and accepts only one identifier as an argument for matching the element's language value.
+The current language :lang pseudo-class implementation is based on the [Selectors Level 3](https://www.w3.org/TR/2018/REC-selectors-3-20181106/#lang-pseudo) and accepts only one identifier as an argument for matching an element's language value.

 [Level 4](https://www.w3.org/TR/selectors-4/#the-lang-pseudo) specs proposes a change in this behavior to accepting a comma-separated argument list of
-[Language-Ranges](https://www.rfc-editor.org/rfc/rfc4647.html#section-2) and performs the [extended filtering operation](https://www.rfc-editor.org/rfc/rfc4647.html#section-3.3.2) to match language values.
+[Language-Ranges](https://www.rfc-editor.org/rfc/rfc4647.html#section-2) and performs the [extended filtering operation](https://www.rfc-editor.org/rfc/rfc4647.html#section-3.3.2) to match the language values.

 ## Details